-On 27 December 2018, the Cayman Islands published The International Tax Co-operation (Economic Substance) Law, 20181 and The International Tax Co-operation (Economic Substance) (Prescribed Date) Regulations, 2018 (together, the "Initial Law").
+On 27 December 2018, the Cayman Islands published The International Tax Co-operation (Economic Substance) Law, 20181 and The International Tax Co-operation (Economic Substance) (Prescribed Dates) Regulations, 2018 (together, the "Initial Law").

 The Economic Substance Law is responsive to global OECD Base Erosion and Profit Shifting ("BEPS") standards regarding geographically mobile activities.
 Requirements of this type are rapidly being implemented on a level playing field basis by all OECD-compliant 'no or only nominal tax' jurisdictions.

 Global standards in this field continue to develop.
-Accordingly, it is to be expected that the Economic Substance Law and the body of related Guidance will also evolve.
-The Economic Substance Law envisages that further regulations can be issued from time to time to prescribe and amend certain matters in the Economic Substance Law.
-Certain important practical aspects of the economic substance requirements are likely to be further clarified by additional guidance in due course.
+Accordingly, it is to be expected that the Economic Substance Law itself and the body of related Guidance will continue to evolve, with further amendments and updates to the Guidance likely in due course in order to address certain important practical aspects of the economic substance requirements.

 Those who establish Cayman Islands structures do not generally do so to engage in BEPS activity; they do so because the Cayman Islands is an efficient, stable and trusted neutral hub with key expertise in handling complex transactions.

 Accordingly, the Cayman Islands financial services industry and its clients should be able to take these requirements in their stride given the nature of the transactions structured in the Cayman Islands and the global standards that are already applicable in the Cayman Islands.